NVIDIA/OptiX_Apps/README.md

 * From the Start menu Open CMake (cmake-gui).
 * Select the `optix_apps` folder in the *Where is the source code* field.
 * Select a new build folder inside the *Where to build the binaries*.
 * Click *Configure*.
 (On the very first run that will prompt to create the build folder.
-Click OK.)
+Click OK).
 * Select the Visual Studio version which matches the one you used to build the 3rdparty libraries.
 You must select the "x64" version!
-(Note that newer CMake GUI versions have that in a separate listbox named "Optional platform for generator".)
+(Note that newer CMake GUI versions have that in a separate listbox named "Optional platform for generator").
 * Click *Finish*.
 (That will list all examples' `PROJECT_NAME` and the resp. include directories and libraries used inside the CMake GUI output window the first time a `find_package()` is called.
 Control that this found all the libraries in the 3rdparty folder and the desired OptiX 7 - or newer - include directory.
-If multiple OptiX SDKs are installed, the highest version is used.)
+If multiple OptiX SDKs are installed, the highest version is used).
 * Click *Generate*.

 Building the examples:
 * Open Visual Studio 2017, 2019 resp.
 2022 (matching the version with which you built the 3rd party libraries and generated the solution) and load the solution from your build folder.
 * Select the *Debug* or *Release* *x64* target and pick *Menu* -> *Build* -> *Rebuild Solution*.
 That builds all projects in the solution in parallel.

-Adding the libraries and data (Yes, this could be done automatically but this is required only once.):
+Adding the libraries and data (Yes, this could be done automatically but this is required only once):
 * Copy the x64 library DLLs: `cudart64_<toolkit_version>.dll` from the CUDA installation bin folder, and from the respective 3rdparty folders: `glew32.dll`, `DevIL.dll`, `ILU.dll`, `ILUT.dll`, `assimp-vc<compiler_version>-mt.dll` and `CuOmmBaking.dll` from the OptiX Toolkit into the build target folder with the executables (*bin/Release* or *bin/Debug*).
 (E.g. `cudart64_101.dll` from CUDA Toolkit 10.1 or cudart64_110.dll from the matching(!)
-CUDA Toolkit 11.x or 12.x version and `assimp-vc143-mt.dll` from the `3rdparty/assimp` folder when building with MSVS 2022.)
+CUDA Toolkit 11.x or 12.x version and `assimp-vc143-mt.dll` from the `3rdparty/assimp` folder when building with MSVS 2022).
 * For the MDL_renderer, copy the `libmdl_sdk.dll`, `nv_openimageio.dll` and `dds.dll` libraries from the MDL SDK `install/bin` folder.
 * (Optionally the MDL SDK can also build an `nv_freeimage.dll` when setting the MDL_BUILD_FREEIMAGE_PLUGIN CMake variable.
 The `nv_freeimage.dll` also requires the `FreeImage.dll` which needs to come from the FreeImage installation you picked when building the MDL SDK libraries.
-To load that plugin instead of the `nv_openimageio.dll`, change the MDL_renderer config.h define USE_OPENIMAGEIO_PLUGIN to 0.)
+To load that plugin instead of the `nv_openimageio.dll`, change the MDL_renderer config.h define USE_OPENIMAGEIO_PLUGIN to 0).

 * **IMPORTANT**: Copy all files from the `data` folder into the build folder with the executables (`bin/Release` or `bin/Debug`).
 The executables search for their resources relative to their working directory.

 **Linux**

 Pre-requisites:
-* NVIDIA GPU supported by OptiX 7 or newer (Maxwell GPU or newer, RTX boards highly recommended.)
+* NVIDIA GPU supported by OptiX 7 or newer (Maxwell GPU or newer, RTX boards highly recommended).
 * Display drivers supporting OptiX 7 or newer.
-(Please refer to the individual OptiX Release Notes for the supported driver versions.)
+(Please refer to the individual OptiX Release Notes for the supported driver versions).
 * GCC supported by CUDA 10.x or CUDA 11.x Toolkit
 * CUDA Toolkit 10.x, 11.x or 12.x.
 (Please refer to the OptiX Release Notes for the supported combinations.
-CUDA 11.8 or higher recommended.)
+CUDA 11.8 or higher recommended).
-* Any OptiX SDK 7 or newer version (OptiX SDK 8.0.0 recommended. intro_motion_blur requires 7.2.0 or higher, rtigo9_omm requires 7.6.0 or higher.)
+* Any OptiX SDK 7 or newer version (OptiX SDK 8.0.0 recommended. intro_motion_blur requires 7.2.0 or higher, rtigo9_omm requires 7.6.0 or higher).
 * CMake 3.17 or newer.
-(The OptiX Toolkit requires 3.23.)
+(The OptiX Toolkit requires 3.23).
 * GLFW 3
 * GLEW 2.1.0 (required to build all non-*intro* examples.
-In case the Linux package manager only supports GLEW 2.0.0, here is a link to the [GLEW 2.1.0](https://sourceforge.net/projects/glew/files/glew/2.1.0) sources.)
+In case the Linux package manager only supports GLEW 2.0.0, here is a link to the [GLEW 2.1.0](https://sourceforge.net/projects/glew/files/glew/2.1.0) sources).
 * DevIL 1.8.0 or 1.7.8.
 When using 1.7.8 replace `find_package(DevIL_1_8_0 REQUIRED)` against `find_package(DevIL_1_7_8 REQUIRED)`
 * ASSIMP
 * The GLTF_renderer example added three github repositories as sub-modules: `fastgltf`, `glm`, `stb`.